 Dark and Damp Environment

 One of the main reasons spiders find basements appealing is because they provide a dark and damp environment.
 Spiders are nocturnal creatures that prefer cool, moist areas to build their webs and hunt for prey.
-Basements often fit the bill perfectly, with limited natural light and higher humidity levels.
+Basements often fit the bill perfectly, with limited natural light and higher humidity levels—especially in a damp environment where moisture lingers in moist areas near drains, sump pumps, and along floors.

 Abundance of Prey